-The persons named in the enclosed form of proxy intend to vote FOR the re-appointment of Ernst & Young LLP, Chartered Professional Accountants, as the auditors of the Corporation to hold office until the next annual meeting of Shareholders, at a remuneration to be fixed by the Directors, unless the Shareholder who has given such proxy has directed that the Common Shares represented by such proxy be withheld from voting.
+The persons named in the enclosed form of proxy intend to vote FOR the appointment of PricewaterhouseCoopers LLP, Chartered Professional Accountants, as the auditors of the Corporation to hold office until the next annual meeting of Shareholders, at a remuneration to be fixed by the Directors, unless the Shareholder who has given such proxy has directed that the Common Shares represented by such proxy be withheld from voting.
 A majority of the votes cast by the Shareholders is required to approve the appointment of the auditors and to authorize the Directors to fix the remuneration of the auditors.